More and more documentary filmmakers are joining the growing ranks of mobile filmmakers and picking up their iPhones to shoot their next doc.

-But you may still be on the fence about this whole mobile filmmaking thing.
-If so, here are five reasons why you might consider jumping in!
+You may still be on the fence about this whole mobile filmmaking thing, if so, here are five reasons why you might consider jumping in!

 It’s Small and Unobtrusive